 The problem does not appear to be caused primarily by the management of working capital.
 Baldwin manages its collections quite efficiently relative to its peers.
 Specifically, the Company’s A/R DOH of 53 days relative to it A/P DOH of 63 days presents an area of management’s strength.
 While higher than the global peer group’s average, Baldwin’s inventory days on hand compares favorably to its U.S. counterparts.
 It appears that the Company’s cost structure provides the most significant clues to its poor recent performance.

 Comparisons across cost structures across global competitors may seem inappropriate due to the cost advantages of digital keyboards, which account for the majority of the sales of the Asian companies and Allen.
-However, the remarkable difference in margins between Baldwin and Steinway provide an opportunity for critical analysis.
+However, the remarkable difference in margins between Baldwin and Steinway provides an opportunity for critical analysis.
 Both Baldwin and Steinway make a majority of their sales in the labor and capital intensive acoustic piano market.
 Steinway’s gross profit margin of 32.9% positions it near the industry average while, significantly, it maintains the highest EBITDA margin of the entire peer group.
-The sales per employee ratio provides evidence to support the claim that a portion of Baldwin’s troubles may be found in its cost structure.
-Steinway’s sales per employee ratio of $143,832 nearly doubles Baldwin’s ratio of $72,111.
+The sales per employee ratio provide evidence to support the claim that a portion of Baldwin’s troubles may be found in its cost structure.
+Steinway’s sales per employee ratio of $143,832 nearly double Baldwin’s ratio of $72,111.
 Making up half the difference from Steinway would equate to Baldwin reducing its workforce from approximately 2,000 employees to approximately 1,150.

 It should be noted here that Steinway concentrates its efforts more significantly on the higher-end products, while Baldwin offers a fully vertical line of keyboard products.
-The data in Exhibit I indicates that the Asian economic crisis did effect the sales and margins of Baldwin’s lower end products.
+The data in Exhibit I indicates that the Asian economic crisis did affect the sales and margins of Baldwin’s lower end products.
 Young recorded a negative EBITDA margin with sales decreasing 5.2% while Kawai recorded an EBITDA margin of only 3% on declining sales of 2.9%.
 It appears that these companies could have significant impact on Baldwin’s business.

-The Asian economic crisis caused atypical condition in the musical instruments industry in 1998 and 1999.
+The Asian economic crisis caused atypical conditions in the musical instruments industry in 1998 and 1999.
 Unusually high inventory levels held by dealers in 1998 followed by a decline in 1999 resulted in large part due to trade inventory loading in 1998.
 Piano and keyboard dealers stocked up because the Asian economic crisis caused a surge of Asian piano imports into the U.S. at dramatically discounted piano pricing.
 In 1999 the dealers worked off their excess inventory from the Asian flood before reordering.

 Baldwin’s domestic unit market share for new acoustic pianos was approximately 28% in 1997, approximately 24% in 1998 and approximately 22% in 1999.
 No single manufacturer has a domestic market share larger than the Company’s, in terms of overall keyboard sales.
 The Company’s domestic market share for digital pianos was approximately 6% in 1997 and 5% in 1998 and 1999, respectively.